giantswarm/gitops-template/docs/add_wc_structure.md

 ## Export environment variables

-**Note**, Management Cluster codename, Organization name and Workload Cluster name are needed in multiple places across this instruction, the least error prone way of providing them is by exporting as environment variables:
+**Note** In order to ensure consistency in the execution of this instruction, consider exporting the following environment variables for easy reference.
+These represent common names used throughout these commands such as Management Cluster codename, Organization name and Workload cluster name.

 ```sh
 export MC_NAME=CODENAME